ChimpGamer/NetworkManagerTickets/README.md

 6. Rename `.env.example` to `.env` by executing `mv .env.example .env.`
 7. Configure the settings in the `.env` file.
 8. Generate a unique key by running `php artisan key:generate`.
 This key will be saved in the `.env file`.
 9. Configure nginx to direct all requests to the ticket application.
-See Nginx Configuration Example.
+See [Nginx Configuration Example](#Nginx-Configuration-Example)..

 ## Optimizations
 To improve performance there are a few things you can do.
 Caching!
 Cache the config, routes and views.
 You can do this by running these commands: